Every shipment is a gold mine of shipping data!

 The line between whether a shipment should be routed LTL or small parcel is another area where many shippers need to make better decisions.
 It’s because most have arbitrary cut-offs deciding when a shipment becomes large enough to ship with a common carrier.
 The problem is this choice is not a one-size-fits-all decision.
 Rates, lanes, and product type all go into determining the best way to ship something.
 They also illuminate opportunities for finding better ways when looking at the data closely.

 The intent with these examples is also to show that getting value out of data is really a process.
-Data analysis helps identify the problems.
+Logistics data analysis helps identify the problems.
 KPIs and dashboards can then be used to keep processes on target.
 Future decisions are improved by using benchmarks to measure improvements.

 3. Plan Strategically and Utilize Resources

 In the past, companies used data analytics to confirm decisions already made.
 Now, a shift in mindset is needed to forward-looking data analysis to drive future decisions.
 Strategic decision-making in the logistics supply chain often involves comparing “what-if” scenarios and other hypotheticals.
 The goal is to improving efficiency as well as utilization of resources.